wangerekaharun/StreamComposeAttachments/README.md

     )
 ```

-Notice how you're adding the functionality with a few lines on code :] But for now, let's have a look at some of the components on the `CustomUi`
+You're adding the functionality with a few lines on code :] But for now, let's have a look at some of the components on the `CustomUi`

 ```kotlin
 @Composable